influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/authentication_and_authorization.md

 ### Enable authentication

-Authentication is disabled in InfluxDB and InfluxDB Enterprise. all credentials are silently ignored, and all users have all privileges.
+Authentication is disabled by default in InfluxDB and InfluxDB Enterprise.
+All credentials are silently ignored, and all users have all privileges.

 To enable authentication in a cluster, do the following:

 1. **Create at least one [admin user](#admin-users)**.

+   If you enable authentication and have no users, InfluxDB Enterprise *will not enforce authentication*.
+   It will only accept the [query](#user-management-commands) that creates a new admin user.

    Run the following command using the [`influx` CLI](/enterprise_influxdb/v1.9/tools/influx-cli/):
    ```
    CREATE USER admin WITH PASSWORD '<password>' WITH ALL PRIVILEGES
    ```

-If you enable authentication and have no users, InfluxDB Enterprise *will not enforce authentication*.
-It will only accept the [query](#user-management-commands) that creates a new admin user.

-2. **Enable authentication in your meta and data configuration files** by setting the `auth-enabled` option to `true` in the `[http]` section:
+2. **Enable authentication in your meta and data configuration files** Set the `auth-enabled` options to `true` in the `[http]` section:

    ```toml
    [http]